-Two more arrests in London tube attack inquiry
+Two more arrests in London Tube attack probe

-London (CNN)Police have arrested two more men in connection with last week's attack on the London Underground at Parsons Green station.
+London (CNN)British authorities have detained two more men in connection with last week's attack on the London Underground at Parsons Green station.

-The arrests, in city of Newport in South Wales, bring the total number of people in custody in connection with the attack to five.
+The arrests, in the city of Newport in South Wales, bring the total number of people in custody to five.

-A 48-year-old man and a 30-year old-man were arrested by the Metropolitan Police Counter Terrorism Command in connection with Welsh law enforcement officials.
+A 48-year-old man and a 30-year-old man were arrested by the Metropolitan Police Counter Terrorism Command in connection with Welsh law enforcement officials.
 Two addresses in Newport are being searched.

 A 25-year-old man was arrested on Tuesday night in Newport.